 FYI: I do not allow anyone to use any school supplies until we create an anchor chart about each specific one and the students know the expectations for using them correctly.

-The first day of school includes an anchor chart on how to be a friend and The Kissing hand feelings anchor chart.
-Next, I introduce crayons to my class and we read The Crayon Box that Talked and The Day the Crayons Quit.
-Together we make an anchor chart describing the do’s and don’ts of using crayons.
-(I will preface this picture by saying, these are not the most glamorous anchor charts, because I do them right there with the students.
+(I will preface these pictures by saying, these are not the most glamorous anchor charts, because I do them right there with the students.
 Sometimes I go back and make a ‘prettier’ copy.)

 I use glue sticks at the beginning of the year, so an anchor chart is a MUST.
 No, glue sticks are NOT to be used as hair gel!
 LOL! 😉